 Best Music composers in India play a significant part in which these individuals and/or pairs create compositions, i.e., songs, soundtracks, background scores, etc. mainly for films.
 Although a few such composers may also create music or songs for non-film music albums and single tracks.
 In addition to creating their musical compositions, many even sing their self-created compositions, which is no surprise to us today.

 Going forth, we’re going to take a look at some of the iconic music composers in India that made numerous songs for the Indian cinema which are not only melodious and well-received but are everlasting as well.

-The following are a few mentions (in alphabetical order) of the top twenty music composers in India who have contributed to Indian cinema and gained success and awards for their work.
+The following are a few mentions of the top twenty-one music composers in India who have contributed to Indian cinema and gained success and awards for their work.

 A. R. Rahman, born as A. S. Dileep Kumar, is another well-known name in both Bollywood and the South Indian cinema industry.
 Rahman is a music composer, songwriter, singer and record producer.
 He began his career in music in a Tamil film, ‘Roja (1992)’, which won him the National Film Award for Best Music Direction, Filmfare Award for Best Music Director, and the Tamil Nadu State Film Award for Best Music Director, respectively.
 That was a great turning point for Rahman and he continues to give the Indian cinema iconic music that reaches the top charts.